DOI-USGS/ds-pipelines-targets-3-course/responses/56-html-target.md

 - [ ] Commit your code changes for this issue and make sure you're `.gitignore`ing the new analysis products (the .png and .html files).
 Push your changes to the GitHub repo.

-- [ ] Create a PR to merge the "{{ branch }}" branch into "master".
+- [ ] Create a PR to merge the "{{ branch }}" branch into "main".
 Share a screenshot of *3_visualize/out/timeseries_map.html* and any thoughts you want to share in the PR description.

 <hr><h3 align="center">I'll respond when I see your PR.</h3>